-Medica covers vision services for members under age 19 including frames, lenses or contact lenses when prescribed solely for vision correction, and related fittings as described in the Benefit Chart section of this Policy.
-Lenses include single vision, bifocal, trifocal, lenticular or polycarbonate with choice of glass or plastic lenses.
+Medica covers vision services for members under age 19 including frames, lenses or contact lenses when prescribed solely for vision correction, and related fittings as described in the

+Benefit Chart section of this Policy.
+Lenses include single vision, bifocal, trifocal or lenticular with choice of glass or plastic lenses.